pacsunk/-/README.md

 # My Goals For 10th Grade
+# "Take care of your morals first, your health next, and finally your studies." - Theodore Roosevelt's Father

 Make IOL Camp.

 Gold, Silver, or Bronze in PuMaC.